xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 And covers herself in rubies, **emeralds**, and **sapphires**.

 The **fallacious** case for **abolishing** the rich. -- Arguments for caps on income and wealth are simple, **rousing** and wrong.

+Soften the plug by **vigorous kneading**, form it into a ball (no elongated shape!)
+Seal the opening of the ear canal with gentle pressure.